Orb or Wheel weaving spiders

 See also Argiopes from: Europe, USA.

-This very well known spider is also known under the name 'garden spider'.
+This very well-known spider is also known under the name 'garden spider'.

 There are 25 known species in this genus but the most beautiful and spotted one is the Argiope Keyserlingi ( formerly aethera) or 'St Andrew's cross spider' and Argiope picta 'Northern St Andrew's cross spider'

 The spiders of this family are easily identified by the zig-zag silk construction (stabilimentum), usually a cross, they make in their web.
-This in contrast to the in apprearance similar genus Gea that does not weave a zig-zag of silk in its orb web.
+This in contrast to the in appearance similar genus Gea that does not weave a zig-zag of silk in its orb web.

 It is believed that the spider uses it to camouflage itself in the cross and to warn birds not to fly through the web.